In the Tall City, the Sky’s the Limit!

 2024 Downtown Masterplan

-In December 2023, the MDC board of directors and Midland City Council approved a scope of work for a new downtown master plan, with work to be completed by Parkhill.
+In December 2023, the MDC board of directors and the Midland City Council approved a scope of work for a new downtown master plan, with work to be completed by Parkhill.
 The most recent downtown master plan was completed in 2007.
-With that plan's major initiatives completed, a new master plan is needed to guide a holistic vision for downtown.
+With that plan’s major initiatives completed, a new master plan is needed to guide a holistic vision for downtown.
+The completed masterplan is slated to be completed by fall 2024.

 FAQ